MarkBaggett/504lab/docs/solution.md

 After you have run netstat press ENTER to continue
 ```
-You could as the question suggests just look at netstat, press enter, run nestat a second time and then compare the results manually.
+You could as the question suggests just look at netstat, press enter, run netstat a second time and then compare the results manually.
 But you could also let your system do the hard part for you.
-Open up a Powershell prompt running as administrator then record the
-results of `netstat -nao` into a variable called net1.
+Open up a Powershell prompt running as administrator then record the results of `netstat -nao` into a variable called net1.
 Then press enter in the other window to let the lab start the backdoor.
-Then type `$net2 = netstat -nao` to capture the updated netstat into another variable named net2.
-Then you can use Powershells
-compare-objects command to show you the differences between the two results.
+Then, back in PowerShell type `$net2 = netstat -nao` to capture the updated netstat into another variable named net2.
+Then you can use PowerShell's compare-objects applet to show you the differences between the two results.

 ```
 PS C:\Users\mark\Documents\504lab_internal> $net1 = netstat -nao